JEN-1: Text-Guided Universal Music Generation with Omnidirectional Diffusion Models: Conclusion

-\textbf{Task Generalization via In-context Learning.} To achieve the goal of multi-task training objectives, we propose a novel omnidirectional latent diffusion model without explicitly changing the U-Net architecture.
-JEN-1 formulates various music generation tasks as text-guided in-context learning tasks.
+\textbf{Task Generalization via In-context Learning.} To better achieve the goal of multi-task versatility, we propose a novel omnidirectional latent diffusion model without explicitly changing the U-Net architecture.
+As shown in Figure~\ref{fig:task-illustration}, JEN-1 formulates various music generation tasks as text-guided in-context learning tasks.
 The common goal of these in-context learning tasks is to produce diverse and realistic music that is coherent with the context music and has the correct style described by the text.
 For in-context learning objectives, \textit{e.g.}, music inpainting task, and music continuation task, additional masked music information, which the model is conditioned upon, can be extracted into latent embedding and stacked as additional channels in the input.
 More precisely, apart from the original latent channels, the U-Net block has 129 additional input channels (128 for the encoded masked audio and 1 for the mask itself).